npm package discovery and stats viewer.

 id-agent

-Token efficient IDs for AI agents
+Token efficient IDs for AI agents.
+UUID alternative for the agentic era.

-• Token-efficient -- every word in the wordlist is exactly 1 BPE token on o200k_base
+• Token-efficient -- every word in the wordlist is exactly 1 BPE token on o200k_base.

-• Collision-safe -- configurable entropy from ~12 to ~192 bits
+• Collision-safe -- configurable entropy from about 12 to 192 bits.

 Token Cost Comparison